Orochimarufan/Kawariki/nwjs/README.md

 - `KAWARIKI_NO_OVERLAYNS=1` Disallow usage of overlayns-static
 - `KAWARIKI_NWJS_DEVTOOLS=1` Try to open DevTools on startup
 - `KAWARIKI_NWJS_CIFS=1` Replace Node.js filesystem interfaces with case-insensitive versions
+- `KAWARIKI_NWJS_INJECT_BG=1` Inject all scripts into the content instead of the background context (Useful for debugging via DevTools)

 ### versions.json